BRIEF GUIDE TO EMAIL ETIQUETTE

 For School and Work

-Email communication has become indispensable for professionals in the Internet age, but, often, emailers do a poor job representing themselves and their concerns to others.
-For example, this short article looks at the results of a study in which researchers concluded that though people think they understand the tone of email messages 90% of the time, we really only "get" the emotional tone of email about half the time.
+Email communication is indispensable for contemporary professionals, but emailers often do a poor job representing themselves and their concerns to others.
+For example, this short article notes research suggesting that though people think they understand the tone of email messages 90% of the time, we really only "get" the emotional tone of email about half the time.
 This longer article addresses similar studies.
-The point for students and professionals: we need to be especially careful in our professional communications to do everything possible to maintain professional tone and content.
-The suggestions below should help you to do that.
+The big point for students and professionals: we need to work hard to have professional tone, content, and clarity in our professional communications.
+The suggestions below should help you achieve that in your emails.

 1. Be brief.